Christmas —”Do Not Do It and Do Not Say You Are Doing it for Me!”

 The craftsman in iron with the tools works one in the coals, and fashions it with hammers, and works it with the strength of his arms, even so, he shall be hungry, and has no strength, he drinks no water and is weary.
 The carpenter stretches out his rule, he outlines it with chalk; he fashions it with a plane, and he outlines it with the compass, and makes it like the figure of a man, according to the comeliness of a man, to remain in the house.
 He cuts down cedars for himself, and takes cypress and oak, which he raised among the trees of the forest.
 He has planted a pine, and the rain nourishes it.
 And it shall be for a man to burn, for he takes some of it and warms himself.
 He also kindles it and shall bake bread.
 He also makes a god and bows himself to it – has made it a carved image and falls down before it.
 Half of it he shall burn in the fire; with this half he eats meat.
 He roasts a roast and is satisfied.
 He also warms himself and says, “Aha, I am warm, I have seen the fire.”
 And the rest of it he makes into a mighty one, his carved image.
 He falls down before it and worships, prays to it and says, “Deliver me, for you are my god.”
 (Isa 44:12-17)

 A smith has sharpened his chisel to cut the iron.
 He works with red-hot coals making the iron red-hot by blowing the fire and this he shapes with hammers.
 He works very hard with the strength of his arms and although he is hungry and thirsty, he is entirely devoted to the piece of iron which he has shaped as an idol.
 And of a carpenter.
 He cuts down a choice cedar, cypress, or oak for himself from the trees of the forest and brings it home.
 He stretches the line upon the block of wood to measure the length and breadth of the figure of man with planes and with the compasses in order that the different parts of the body may be in right proportion.
 He constructs it in such a manner that it gradually acquires the shape of a man.
-When he is finished, he sets it up like a human-god at a specially designated place, in either a house of worship or his private house to bow down and worship it.
+When he is finished, he sets it up like an idol in a shape of a human-god at a specially designated place to bow down and worship it.
+This he does in either a house of worship or his private house.
 The rest of the tree, he burns to warm himself and cook his meal.
-And when he is satisfied, he feels good.
-Now, the questions present themselves:
+And when he is satisfied with a huge portion of ham, he feels good and thanks his idol.
+Now, the inevitable questions present themselves before the reader: (1) What is this tree the craftsman has cut it, and for what special occasion has he decorated it?
+(2) And the second is like it: What is the man-like god the craftsman has made to fall down before it and worship it?
+It is not difficult to recognize these pagan practices today, is it?

-What the Highest is saying can be summarized in this: “Do not make your places of worship, do not make your idols placed by the side of Me to worship, and do not say you are doing it for Me”.
+What the Highest is saying can be summarized in this: “Do not make for yourselves places of worship; do not make for yourselves idols and place in My Face and say you are doing it for Me”.
 For it has already been said,

 You shall not make with Me gods of silver, neither shall you make to you gods of gold.
 (Exo 20:23)